 - Bathing pets

-- Controlling insects in and around the home and garden
+- DIY pest control in and around the home and garden

 Do you use Castile soap?
 If so, do you make it yourself or purchase from the store?
-What are your favorite ways to use this green cleaner around your home that aren’t listed?
+What are your favorite ways to use this green cleaner around your home?